cotto89/quex/README.md

 # Quex

-State Transaction Processor.
+State Transition Processor.

-Quex is not a Flux that process with Command Pattern but just processor use to state mamagement with `Queue` and `Task`.
+Quex is not a Flux that process with Command Pattern but just processor use to state transition with `Queue` and `Task`.

 ## Install